 First round they faced the new franchise, Miami Heat who had a young and exciting squad but no current All-stars.
 They did have Glen Rice and Steve Smith who would go on to earn All-star honors in their careers.
 Predictably the juggernaut of Chicago steamrolled the new kids on the block 3 nil.

 Cleveland Cavaliers faced Chicago in the Eastern Conference.
-They were stacked with talented players like the sharp-shooting Steve Kerr, All-Defense Bob Phills, John Battle, and Hot Rod Williams.
-However only Mark Price and Brad Daugherty were current All-stars with Larry Nance and Terrell Brandon also experiencing All-star games.
+They were stacked with talented players like the sharp-shooting Steve Kerr, All-Defensive Team Bob Phills, John Battle, and Hot Rod Williams.
+However only Mark Price and Brad Daugherty were current All-stars with Larry Nance and Terrell Brando experiencing All-star games in their careers.
 They had a record of 57-25 but were no match for the Bulls going down in six, 4-2.

 Clyde the Glide Drexler was the leader of the Portland Trailblazers and a direct challenger of Jordan’s position as the best shooting guard and best player in the league.
 The comparisons didn’t last longer than the first half of the first game.
 The Blazers had a record of 57-25, the best in the West.
 Drexler was the only current All-star and runner-up to Jordan in the MVP voting.
 Drexler had four teammates who would or had played in All-star games in Terry Porter, Cliff Robinson, Danny Ainge and Kevin Duckworth.
 Chicago beat them in six, 4-2.

 Going for their three-peat, the Bulls once more didn’t change their squad dramatically.
-The five All-stars were still together.
+The five all-star caliber players (Grant and Armstrong achieved AS selection the year Jordan was playing baseball) were still together.
 Their record did drop by ten games to 57-25.

 They faced the 43-39 Atlanta Hawks in the first round with their current All-star in Dominique Wilkins.
 Mookie Blaylock and Kevin Willis were the other All-stars in the Hawks side.
 Chicago swept Atlanta 3-0.

 This was Jordan’s first full season back after having a shot at professional baseball.
 He played 27 games the season before (17 regular season, 10 playoff games) but wasn’t the same killer we had become accustomed too.
-This season would be the true test though and the Bulls had made some important changes, most notably bringing in Dennis Rodman.
+This season would be the true test though and the Bulls had made some important changes, most notably bringing in a 34yo Dennis Rodman.
 The Bulls had less All-stars than in previous campaigns but they now had three Hall of Famers starting.
-MJ and Pippen were current All-stars and the new look Bulls ended up with an impressive 72-10 regular season record.
+MJ and Pippen were the only current All-stars and the new look Bulls ended up with an unbelievable 72-10 regular season record.

 In the first round they would play the Miami Heat (42-40).
-Alonzo Mourning was the only current All-star but they had All-stars in Tim Hardaway and Chris Gatling.
+Alonzo Mourning was the only current All-star but they had other All-star talent in Tim Hardaway and Chris Gatling.
 Chicago swept them 3-0.

 Old foes New York Knicks were their next opponents.
 Ewing – their only current All-star – led the Knicks to a 47-35 record with help from other All-stars such as Starks, Mason and Oakley.
 The series wasn’t the battle as previous encounters had been and the Bulls won in five, 4-1.